 TEE enables a secure area that provides confidentiality and integrity guarantees.
-The authors in~\cite{mo2020darknetz} applied TEE to centralized ML for training a Deep Neural Network (DNN) and analyzing its security.
-Similarly, the authors in~\cite{mo2021ppfl} applied TEE locally for the clients for training and on the server for securing the aggregation.
+The authors in~\cite{mo2020darknetz} applied TEE to centralized ML to train a Deep Neural Network (DNN) and analyze its security.
+Similarly, the authors in~\cite{mo2021ppfl} used TEE locally for the clients for training and on the server for securing the aggregation.
 This scheme, as proved, successfully defended against inference-time attacks while also guaranteeing data integrity.
 TEE ensures that the aggregation procedure or the model's parameters are not haltered.

 \begin{challenge} \textbf{\textit{Server Cleaning methods can defend against the majority of attacks except for Adversarial Examples.
-However, this method has to be specifically implemented for defending against a particular threat.
-Therefore, a further study with more focus on generalizing Server Cleaning techniques is needed.}} \end{challenge}
+However, this method has to be implemented explicitly for defending against a particular threat.
+Therefore, a further study focusing on generalizing Server Cleaning techniques is needed.}} \end{challenge}